IPv6

 clear ipv6 dhcp relay counters

 The clear ipv6 dhcp relay counters command resets the DHCP relay counters.
-When no port is specified, the command clears the counters for the switch and for all interfaces.
+If you do not specify a port, the command clears the counters for the switch and for all interfaces.
 Otherwise, the command clears the counter for the specified interface.

 Command Mode